2008368/CS220-AU-portfolio/README.md

 - Have the peer assesment by 8/01

 #  Why I Chose Github-pages instead of other software developers:
+- A huge variety of features
+- Free to use
+- Easy to use
+- Good customer support
+- Video tutorials available
+- Reccomended by lecturer of this module

 # References for: